List of characters in Fire Emblem: Three Houses: Other members

 A sarcastic and cynical student who has a strong distaste in honor and chivalry.
 He enjoys fighting and sparring, along with spicy food.
 While he is shown to dislike sweets, support conversations with Lysithea say differently.
 He also is shown to dislike his father, for a statement said after his brother's death which caused him to become cynical and cold.
+He used to be close friends with Dimitri, until the former was horrified and disgusted upon witnessing the prince's bloodlust when they were putting down a rebellion in the western parts of the Kingdom two years before the start of the game, putting a serious strain on their friendship.